henryhyw/henryhyw.github.io/menu/early.md

 In the second year of high school, I started building a website for Kiwiview International Limited, a New Zealand company co-owned by my parents and a Kiwi.
 Since the business was just starting, they let me try building the website.
 I taught myself HTML, JavaScript, CSS, and SQL.
 It took me months to deploy it on an IIS server on Tencent Cloud.
 The deployment process was really complicated for a beginner, and I spent a lot of time researching it.
 I also built a personal website, but unfortunately, it can no longer be accessed because I forgot to renew the server, and the files were lost.
 This taught me an important lesson about backing up files.

+Here is the link to the website: [Kiwiview International Limited](https://www.kiwiviewintl.co.nz/uk-en/index.php)

-Actually, this is exactly the website I continue to work on in college when I was officially hired by the company as the Web Developer and Data Analyst.
-Please go to this [**PAGE**](https://www.kiwiviewintl.co.nz/uk-en/msg.php) and leave a message with your email address, there’s a little surprise waiting for you.
-Apart from the website, the business cards and logo of the company were also designed by me.
+Actually, this is the same website I continue to work on in college when I was officially hired by the company as a Web Developer and Data Analyst.
+Please visit this [**PAGE**](https://www.kiwiviewintl.co.nz/uk-en/msg.php) and leave a message with your email address—there’s a little surprise waiting for you.
+Besides the website, I also designed the business cards and logo for the company.
 I found it really fun to do all these things.

-Here is the link to the website: [Kiwiview International Limited](https://www.kiwiviewintl.co.nz/uk-en/index.php)

 ## Fun with Automation